tristangurtler/twitter-influence-propagation-code/README.md

 ```
 python get_tweets.py --handle <username of broadcaster> --followers_file PATH/TO/followers/<username>.txt --tweets_file PATH/TO/tweets/<username>.txt --start_date YYYY-MM-DD --end_date YYYY-MM-DD
 ```
+This code will produce a csv of timestamps, usernames, and if it was a retweet, of every tweet by the broadcaster and their follower between the start date and the end date.
+Retweets currently are only noted if they are retweets of the original broadcaster, not across the network.

 #### Postprocess the tweets file
 ```
 python postprocessing.py --leader <username of broadcaster> --tweets_file PATH/TO/tweets/<username>.txt --processed_file PATH/TO/tweets_processed/<username>.txt
 ```
+This code will sort the csv produced by get_tweets.py by timestamps, (and strip the username data out, using arbitrary node ids instead).
+A node id of 0 is used to indicate that a tweet was not a retweet, and a node id of 1 indicates the user referred to is the broadcaster.